corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/amqp-serialization-enum-evolution.md

 Note how the first set of modifications still reference C, not CAT.
 This is as it should be and will continue to work as expected.

-Subsequently is is fine to add an additional new constant that references the renamed value.
+Subsequently, it is fine to add an additional new constant that references the renamed value.

 ```kotlin
 @CordaSerializationTransformEnumDefaults (